benroywillis/Dash-Automate/README.md

-#### Dash Automate
+# Dash Automate

 Dash Automate is an automation tool for the TraceAtlas toolchain.
-It uses the SLLURM workload manager to generate static and dynamic program data and enter that data into a database.
+It uses the SLURM workload manager to generate static and dynamic program data and enter that data into a database.
 Only SLURM is supported.
 This program has only been tested on Ubuntu Server 18.04.

+## Use
+To run simply type

+        python3 DashAutomate.py

+Or you can use the forwarding script

+        dashAutomate

++ Add the install path of Dash-Automate to $PATH.
++ Make sure you have python3 in /usr/local/, or change the path of the interpreter in the script to your liking.

 ## Modules and Dependencies
 * python3.x